 All clinical trials must be conducted under the supervision of qualified investigators.
 Clinical trials are conducted under protocols detailing the objectives of the study, the parameters to be used in monitoring the safety and effectiveness criteria to be evaluated.
 Each protocol must be submitted to the FDA as part of the IND.
 Study subjects must sign an informed consent form before participating in a clinical trial.
 There are also requirements governing the reporting of on-going clinical trials and clinical trial results to public registries.
 An IND automatically becomes effective 30 days after receipt by the FDA, unless before that time the FDA raises concerns or questions related to one or more proposed clinical trials and places the clinical trial on a clinical hold.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
-As a result, submission of an IND may not result in the FDA allowing clinical trials to commence.
-Clinical holds may also be imposed by the FDA at any time before or during studies due to safety concerns or non-compliance.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can before or during studies due to safety concerns or non-compliance.

 In addition, an IRB representing each institution that is participating in the clinical trial must review and approve the plan for any clinical trial before it commences at that institution, and the IRB must thereafter conduct a continuing review and re-approve the trial at least annually.
 The IRB must review and approve, among other things, the trial protocol and informed consent information to be provided to clinical trial subjects.
 An IRB must operate in compliance with FDA regulations.
-Information about certain clinical trials, including details of the protocol and eventually study results, also must be submitted within specific time frames to the National Institutes of Health for public dissemination on the Clinical trials. gov data registry.
+Information about certain clinical trials, including details of the protocol and eventually study results, also must be submitted within specific time frames to the National Institutes of Health for public dissemination on the ClinicalTrials.gov data registry.
 Information related to the product, patient population, phase of investigation, study sites and investigators and other aspects of the clinical trial is made public as part of the registration of the clinical trial.
 Sponsors are also obligated to disclose the results of their clinical trials after completion.
 Disclosure of the results of these trials can be delayed in some cases for up to two years after the date of completion of the trial.